Ω

 In the appendices of the paper, you will find the diagrams for the steam turbine.

-With the proper amount of steam supplied, the turbine is capable of 5 hp.
+With the proper amount of steam supplied, the turbine is capable of about 5 hp.

 Geotrack Horizon to Horizon Satellite Dish mount.